-If you have purchased a tracked service you can track the item first on An Posts track and trace, but once it has left Ireland you should then track it on the tracking service of the destination country.
+If you have purchased a tracked service, you can track the item first by using the An Post Track and Trace tool, but once it has left Ireland you should then track it on the tracking service of the destination country.

 Widespread Covid-related restrictions and local lockdowns across the world continue to impact the distribution and delivery of international parcels and letters.

 The number of international flights continues to be severely impacted by the Covid crisis, with only limited space available for international letters and parcels.
 As a result, there may be delays in updates to tracking on your item from International Postal Carriers.

 If your item has left Ireland but cannot be tracked using your International Postal Carrier yet, this means the item is still in transit on its way to the destination country and hasn't been scanned through their Arrivals Hub as of yet.